UKSPF project: WorkingSense

 The team organised an Information Sharing Day which was held on February 27th.
 Organisations across all three authorities were invited to attend with the aim of promoting the project and discussing collaborative working moving forward.

-They are also engaging with employers and Employment Engagement Officers withing the DWP and local authorities with the aim to help reduce the barriers that beneficiaries face in securing employment and also educating employers on topics such as access to work.
+They are also engaging with employers and Employment Engagement Officers within the DWP and local authorities with the aim to help reduce the barriers that beneficiaries face in securing employment and also educating employers on topics such as access to work.